GoHarder/plasma/README.md

 | medium      | 12px          | 6px         |
 | large       | 16px          | 8px         |
 | extra-large | 28px          | 12px        |

+Center group border?.
+Fix common colors and border.
+Dial has to be a circle.